dtaht/blog-cerowrt/content/post/first_post.md

 This is just a skeleton of my return.
 I'd just like to sit down and WRITE, and not have to worry about the formatting at all.
 You know, when you had an editor that could, like, spell check?

+And I am not in need of a blog, per se for teklibre.